 Figure 2.
 Robot-to-robot interaction.
 In this test video, robots spin in a circle and switch on their LED light when detecting another robot.
 When encountering an obstacle, an ePuck signals infrared signals.
 In the event of a robot approaching a wall (an obstacle in this situation), the robot will know to turn around and move in the opposite direction.

 Designing algorithms for homogenous swarms may be possible, but the complexity comes when trying to design an algorithm for heterogeneous robots that can respond to different stimuli in different ways (Figure 3).

 Figure 3.
 Demonstration of how heterogeneous robots (swarmanoids) interact by applying different capabilities.

-Applications and future research
+Applications and Future Research

 Understanding the complexity that comes with designing and modelling swarm robots is and will continue to be a challenge in industry.
-There are many obstacles here, such as robot-to-robot interaction where you have to be able to calculate every possible move constructed by each robot; successful hetrogenous swarm interaction; and manipulating the algorithms to allow for intricate behaviour among swarm robots.
+There are many obstacles here, such as robot-to-robot interaction where you have to be able to calculate every possible move constructed by each robot; successful heterogenous swarm interaction; and manipulating the algorithms to allow for intricate behavior among swarm robots.
 Currently, the main application for swarm robotic systems includes, but is not restricted to:

 - Flying robots for satellite repair

 - Environmental robots used for agriculture foraging tasks